As I’ve mentioned in a previous post, my team and I are working on Sitecore Commerce StoreFront migration to Sitecore Habitat.

 On the domain layer we formed 4 features:

 - Account - this feature replaces a similar one in Habitat, as in the case of StoreFront it provides a lot of functionality specific to commerce implementation, like order history.

-- Catalog – it is responsible for various presentations of product data starting from products listing to product banners.
+- Catalog - it is responsible for various presentations of product data starting from product listing to product banners.

 - Check out - the feature fully handles checkout from review order to confirmation page.

 - Search - handles search and content searches on the site.

 We keep the structure of the project layer similar to the original.
 We got rid of the Demo project as it is not used and we adopt the Habitat project to glue new components to pages as it was planned for.